 The unique nature of flight test engineering and evaluation requires specialized knowledge embracing engineering, physical science, technical management, and human factors.
 Thus, a strong technical background and superior engineering and science skills are important to ensure success in the thorough, demanding, and specialized course of instruction at NTPS.

-All admissions are granted on a competitive basis.
 Each applicant is considered individually, and criteria may include scholastic ability, maturity, demonstrated accomplishment, statement of purpose, and capacity for growth.
 Enrollment is limited and applications are accepted in order of receipt.